za3k/za3k.com/archive/logic_potions.md

 ### more potions
 Rather than having potion types, you have potion adjectives.
 So you can now brew "a fizzy red potion".
 I haven't tested this.
 You could allow IF clauses to refer to adjectives.

+### passing the buck
+- If an author is challenged, partway through that challenge the author may "pass the buck", interrupting the process to themselves challenge a lower-numbered Rule.
+Whether they succeed or fail, the original challenge is abandoned.
+The original challenger may continue to challenge Rules as usual, including Rules by the original author.
+- If the active player is brewing a potion and someone calls ILLEGAL, they are allowed to "pass the buck" with a Contradiction Challenge with those exact ingredients, mid-brew.
+If they succeed, they keep their ingredients and start their brew phase over.

+### potion effects
+When you drink each potion type, something happens.
+Decide what for each type.

+### simpler
+Challenging Rules is not allowed at all.
+Note, this game can end in a deadlock with good players.

 ### victory potions
 For a more complicated game.
 Add a special potion type, a victory potion.
 If you finish brewing a victory potion (no one STEALS), you drink it.
 The game is over and you WIN.

 If you brew a victory potion, someone else is allowed to shout out STEAL.
 They name another brew result instead, and take over your brew phase.
 If they finish brewing, you LOSE.
 If they LOSE before they finish brewing, you start your brew phase over.

-### potion effects
-When you drink each potion type, something happens.
-Decide what.

 ## history
 - The original version of this game used what are now the "emperical potions" and "mathematical" variants.